itinero/docs/docs/itinero/basic-concepts/route.md

+---
+uid: route
+title: Route
+---

+# Route

-The Route object is usually the result of a route calculation on the [[Router]].
+The Route object is usually the result of a route calculation on the @router.
 There is just the bare minimum to represent a route accurately but there are some extension methods available on it to work with the Route object easier.

 The following usecases need to be supported by the route object:
 - A geometry-only route, just for display.